NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

      - [5, 11]

-Arbitrary transformations
+Arbitrary Transformations
 -------------------------
-The way to apply arbitrary transformations to the tensors during saving and loading is with ShardedTensorFactory, which allows to define such transformations as a function that can be reapplied to any ShardedTensor (in particular, a ShardedTensor representing optimizer states).
+The way to apply arbitrary transformations to the tensors during saving and loading is with ShardedTensorFactory.
+It defines such transformations as a function that can be reapplied to any ShardedTensor (in particular, a ShardedTensor representing optimizer states).
 Such "build" function is also tied to a "merge" function that can apply an inverse transformation during loading.

 If handling an optimizer state is not required, such transformation could be also applied directly during sharded state dict creation.
 In order to apply such transformation both to model and optimizer parameters in a consistent manner, it's necessary to encode them as factory functions (with original model parameter as the `data` input so that the optimizer params can be properly mapped to model ShardedTensors).

 Note that implementing some transformations might be challenging or impossible while supporting flattening for a Distributed Optimizer case.
-For example, if the model weights are supposed to be transposed in the checkpoint, it's almost impossible to implement a performant factory function that is capable of transposing a flattened and sliced tensor, because the flattening and slicing should happen in the transposed dimension.
+For example, if the model weights are supposed to be transposed in the checkpoint, it's almost impossible to implement a performant factory function that is capable of transposing a flattened and sliced tensor.
+This is because the flattening and slicing should happen in the transposed dimension.

-Application integration
+Application Integration
 =======================
 The `dist_checkpointing` package provides all general mechanisms for saving arbitrary distributed checkpoints.
 The only thing required from the application side is preparing a sharded state dict with ShardedTensors, ShardedObjects, etc. (representing the sharding of the data employed by the application) and using the `dist_checkpointing.save` and `dist_checkpointing.load` entrypoints as replacements for `torch.save` and `torch.load`.

-In Megatron-Core the sharded state dict preparation is already implemented in a `sharded_state_dict` method added to all Megatron-Core models and modules, which allows to create sharded state dicts in a composable way.
+In Megatron Core, the sharded state dictionary preparation is already implemented in a `sharded_state_dict` method which creates the sharded state dicts in a composable way.
 For other applications (e.g. with simpler types of supported parallelisms) it might be possible to apply a straightforward conversion from a regular model state dict into a sharded state dict.